Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-profle.md

 **Initial concentrations** of the enzymes in the different compartments within the model are combined from the relative expression values of organs having direct access to this compartment.
 The name “initial concentration” refers to the fact that these concentrations may change during simulation course e.g. through mechanism based inactivation.
 The concentration of the enzyme in the compartment ultimately defines the rate of the reaction catalyzed by this enzyme.

+{% hint style="tip" %}

+The initial concentration value will be effecitively calculated when the expression profile is linked to an individual e.g. when individual specific parameters such as volumes, hematocrit etc... are defined

+{% endhint %}

+To set a specific initial concentration value in a given compartment, simply overwrite the value in the expression profile for this specific compartment.
+This will effectively ensure that all individual using the expression profile will use the same initial concentration.

+{% hint style="warning" %}

+Do only overwrite initial concentration by hand if absolutely required.

+{% endhint %}

 * **BloodCells:**  `RC * rel_exp_bc * f_exp_bc_cell`
   * *RC*: Reference concentration